darkdrago74/rpi-wifi-fallback/README.md

-# Raspberry Pi WiFi Fallback Hotspot   (NOT RELEASED YET // NOT FULLY FUNCTIONNAL)
+# Raspberry Pi WiFi Fallback Hotspot   (Working!!!)

 🚀 Automatic WiFi fallback system that creates a hotspot when your configured networks are unavailable.
 Perfect for 3D printers, IoT projects, and headless Raspberry Pi setups!
+To uninstall the wifi fallback system, perform it with your machine's ethernet cable plugged

 ## ✨ Features